MicrosoftDocs/cloud-adoption-framework/docs/ready/considerations/development-strategy-development-lifecycle.md

 - Consider creating a rollback plan.
 Rolling back a deployment involves reverting the deployment to a known good state and provides a crucial ability to recover from a failed deployment.

-- Consider using [undo changes](/azure/devops/repos/git/undo) in Git if you need to revert changes in a commit, discard changes or reset a branch to a previous state.
+- Consider using [undo changes](/azure/devops/repos/git/undo) in Git if you need to revert changes in a commit, discard changes, or reset a branch to a previous state.

 ### Design recommendations

-- Adopt the use of undo changes in Git when you need to revert changes to committed files, discard uncommitted changes or reset a branch to a previous state.
+- Adopt the use of undo changes in Git when you need to revert changes to committed files, discard uncommitted changes, or reset a branch to a previous state.